anakic/querystorm-docs/DefiningFunctions/Managing packages.md

 In cases where you want to distribute packages to users outside of your local network (e.g. to your clients), you can publish the package to an online NuGet server, like Azure Artifacts ([instructions](../todo)).

 When adding a feed, you can specify if the source contains regular NuGet packages, QueryStorm extension packages or both.
-If you specify that the source contains only regular NuGet packages, it will not be included when searching for QueryStorm extensions, and vice-versa.
+If you specify that a source contains only regular NuGet packages, the source will not be included when searching for QueryStorm extensions, and vice-versa.

 Out of the box, two package sources are included:

 - Nuget.org
-- QueryStorm Official Feed
+- QueryStorm Extensions Feed

 Nuget.org is the main repository of .NET packages and is used in QueryStorm for installing packages into projects.
+By default, it's feed type is set to "NuGet packages" so it will not be used when searching for extension (unless you change its feed type).

-The QueryStorm Official Feed contains only QueryStorm extensions.
-It's purpose is to be a place all users can download general-purpose extensions from.
-For now, users cannot publish to this source.
+The "QueryStorm Extensions Feed" contains only QueryStorm extensions made by our team.
+It's purpose is to be a place users can download general-purpose extensions from.
+To publish to this feed, users should request access via our support email address.

-For distributing packages to your own clients, you should use a network share or create your own Azure Artifacts repository ([instructions](../todo)).
+For distributing packages to your own clients, as mentioned, you should use a network share or create your own Azure Artifacts feed ([instructions](../todo)).
 Your clients should add your feed into their list in order to be able to install your packages.

 ## Publishing extension packages

-To publish a package, follow these steps:
+To publish an extensions package, follow these steps:
 1. Build the project
 2. Right-click on the project and select "Publish"
 3. Choose the feed to publish to